omar-nafea/FullStack/React_Basics/3_JSXsyntax.md

 }
 ```

 The component is, for the most part, the same.
-The only thing that's changed is that you’re now using an anonymous (nameless) function, and assigning this anonymous function declaration to a variable declared using the const keyword, and the name Nav.
-The rest of the code is identical.
+The only thing that's changed is that you’re now using an anonymous (nameless) function, and assigning this anonymous function declaration to a variable declared using the const keyword but The rest of the code is identical.

 Changing a component from a function declaration to a function expression doesn't change its behavior, or how you write the code to render the Nav component.
 It's still the same:
 ```jsx
 <Nav first="Home" />
 ```
 You can also take this concept a step further, using arrow functions.

-##### Components as Arrow Functions
+### Components as Arrow Functions

 Arrow functions are a core feature of the ES6 version of JavaScript.
 One of the main benefits of using arrow functions is its shorter syntax.
 Consider the Nav function expression written as an arrow function:
 ```js
 const Nav = (props) => {